tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

 7. Click the **Raw Schema** tab to see the code that Stoplight automatically wrote for you based on the sample JSON you copied in.

     This auto-generated schema documentation will make your life easier.
 Even if you prefer to hand-code your OpenAPI specification files in another editor, you might find that you visit Stoplight just to auto-generate your response schema documentation.

-### Experimenting with OAS 3.0

-Stoplight does partially support OpenAPI specification (OAS) 3.0.
-The Designer tab isn't available, but you can edit the code and then view a Read-only display.

-To experiment with the 3.0 support, download the [openapi_openweathermap.yml](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml) that we built previously in the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
-Import it using the same process as above but selecting OAS 3 instead of OAS 2.

-After you import it into Stoplight, notice the absence of the Design button.
-However, you can still edit your project in the Code view.

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Stoplight &mdash; visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).*{% endif %}